electron/electron/docs/api/system-preferences.md

 Returns `Object`:

-* `shouldRenderRichAnimation` Boolean - Returns true if rich animations should be rendered.
+* `shouldRenderRichAnimation` boolean - Returns true if rich animations should be rendered.
 Looks at session type (e.g. remote desktop) and accessibility settings to give guidance for heavy animations.
-* `scrollAnimationsEnabledBySystem` Boolean - Determines on a per-platform basis whether scroll animations (e.g. produced by home/end key) should be enabled.
+* `scrollAnimationsEnabledBySystem` boolean - Determines on a per-platform basis whether scroll animations (e.g. produced by home/end key) should be enabled.
-* `prefersReducedMotion` Boolean - Determines whether the user desires reduced motion based on platform APIs.
+* `prefersReducedMotion` boolean - Determines whether the user desires reduced motion based on platform APIs.

 Returns an object with system animation settings.